pdobbler/cool-python-scripts/GlobalFungi/PermanentClusters/README.md

 `python2.7 get_table_from_clustered_variants.py SSU_PERMCLUSTERED_97_AMF_SELECTION.fa SSU_qm20_renamed_PRIMARY_FORBIN_NO_DUPL_AND_AMB.fa.multi.gz`

+- For each sample in Table, calculate: the total number of clusters, the total number of sequences, the total number of singletons (within the sample), the total number of doubletons (within the sample):

 ```
 awk 'NR == 1 { for (i = 2; i <= NF; i++) {header[i] = $i;}}
 NR > 1 {